ayushkgu/ayushkgu/README.md

 Hello!
 I'm Ayush Gupta, a sophomore pursuing a B.S.
 Degree in Computer Science and a minor in Business Administration as part of the School of Arts & Sciences Honors Program at Rutgers University-New Brunswick.
 I am passionate about Computer Science as I like programming and solving logical problems.
 I am proficient in programming languages such as Java and C++ and have experience with web development using Angular, ReactJS, HTML, CSS, and JavaScript.
 I also have experience using databases including SQL, MongoDB, and Firebase.

-I am currently working as a Software Engineering intern at Gibber, and I develop React components for our web application.
+I am currently working as a Software Engineering Intern at Gibber, and I develop React components for our web application.
 As a Software Engineering Fellow at Headstarter, I created full-stack web applications and gained hands-on experience in various technologies.

 At Rutgers, I serve as a Web Developer for BITS (Business Information Technology Society) where I design and develop the club’s website to communicate BITS events, updates, and relevant information.
 I also serve as the Treasurer for the RUSKY Yoga Club where I manage the club's finances, overseeing budgeting and financial transactions.